-- c) more standings points in games with common opponents; - d) one-game playoff where both the machine and player order are randomly selected by the TD.
+c) one-game playoff where both the machine and player order are randomly selected by the TD.

 For a tie involving three or more players, start over at the top of the list after the order of any one player is resolved by any one tiebreaker (whether higher or lower than the other players).